WLRT-2025/WLRT_White_Paper_v1.0/META/WLRT_PROJECT_STATE.md

 **Last updated:** December 2025
 **Author:** Petr Popov
 **ORCID:** 0009-0001-6666-3558
+- WLRT v2.0 scope and boundaries are defined in META/WLRT_v2_SCOPE.md.
 ## Language and Typography Rules (RU)

 - In all Russian-language WLRT documents, the letter "ё" is never used.